Welcome to The Pipe Organ in China Project (中國管風琴研究計劃) Website .

 All of the pipe organs included in the Appendix to Keys to the Kingdom: A History of the Pipe Organ in China (2017) are reported on this website.
 Additions to the Census found on this site are of three types:

-The What’s New page will report this new information as it comes in.
-It will also post commentaries in blog form from the Project from time to time.
-A running list of errata in Keys to the Kingdom is also available there.
+The What’s New page reports on these types of new data or information as they come in.
+A monthly update to the Website is generally published at the end of each month.
+We also post commentaries in blog form from the Project from time to time, and a running list of errata in Keys to the Kingdom is also available there.

 In addition, the site provides links to the websites of organ builders who have built, or are currently installing new pipe organs in China.
 Links are also provided to other websites, especially those dealing with organs in the ASPAC region, which may be of interest to visitors to this site.